Profession Calculators

 Accuracy and Disclaimer

 This calculator provides training ROI estimates based on the costs and benefits you enter.
-Actual training outcomes depend on program quality, participant engagement, management support, and organizational factors.
-Benefit estimates should be based on measurable data whenever possible.
-This tool is for planning and business case development.
+Actual training outcomes depend on program design, delivery quality, participant engagement, manager reinforcement, and organizational support.
+Benefit estimates should be based on measurable performance data wherever possible.
+This tool is for planning and business case development and does not guarantee any specific outcome.